Junior Professionals Program Frequently Asked Questions

-You can complete the online application, including a video interview, on a computer or mobile device.
+You will need a computer with audio and camera, and an internet connection to complete the video interview.
 The application platform will check your internet connection, microphone and camera before starting the video interview.
 If your internet connection is not strong enough, you will be asked to try again later.
 You can start & stop the application anytime, picking up where you left off.

 We estimate that it will take 30 minutes to complete the short answer questions and video interview, which are the primary components of the online application.
-This does not include the time needed to prepare your motivation letter and resume (or CV).
+This does not include the time needed to prepare your motivation letter and CV.
 Please review our motivation letter requirements below.

 In your motivation letter, please address this prompt:

-Due to the high volume of applications and rolling basis of the review, candidates will only be contacted if and when they advance to the next stage of the selection process.
+CRS reviews applications on a rolling basis, during and after each annual application period.
+Due to the high volume of applications and rolling basis of the review, candidates are only be contacted if and when they advance to the next stage of the selection process.
+Strong candidates are usually invited to an in-person interview in July or August.
+Offers are extended to finalists in September, and the program begins each year in October.

 With this program, CRS seeks to recruit, train and retain talented West African Women.
 As such, the number of Junior Professionals is carefully evaluated each year and subject to change.
 CRS anticipates recruiting 1-2 Junior Professionals in each of the following West African countries in 2022: Senegal, Liberia, Mali, Niger, Sierra Leone, Ghana, Guinea, the Gambia and Burkina Faso.